Scalable and Personalized Oral Assessments Using Voice AI: System Design

 \subsection{Platform Requirements and Architecture}

+We could have run the whole examination through a single agent.
+We split it across three instead: isolating each phase prevents conversational drift, keeps a failure in Phase~2 from contaminating Phase~3, and simplifies debugging.
+That design choice shaped what the platform had to provide.

-A voice examination system requires six core capabilities: (1)~speech-to-text with adequate accuracy for domain terminology, (2)~text-to-speech with natural prosody, (3)~turn-taking that tolerates thinking pauses without interpreting silence as disconnection, (4)~multi-agent workflows to decompose the examination into phases, (5)~per-session variable injection to personalize each conversation with student-specific context, and (6)~transcript export for downstream grading.
-These can be assembled from individual components (an LLM API paired with a separate speech pipeline and custom orchestrator) or obtained from integrated conversational AI platforms.
-We used ElevenLabs Conversational AI~\cite{elevenlabs2024}, where capabilities (4) and (5) mapped to platform-native features: \emph{workflow capabilities} for multi-agent routing and \emph{dynamic variables} for per-student context injection.
-The architecture itself is platform-independent; what matters is that these six capabilities are present.
-Figure~\ref{fig:architecture} shows the end-to-end flow.
+A voice examination system needs four capabilities: (1)~accurate speech-to-text and text-to-speech with natural prosody, (2)~turn-taking that tolerates thinking pauses, (3)~multi-agent workflows to decompose the exam into phases, and (4)~transcript export for grading.
+These can be assembled from components or bought as an integrated platform.
+We used ElevenLabs Conversational AI~\cite{elevenlabs2024}, but the first, second, and fourth capabilities are commodity across contemporary voice-AI platforms (Retell, Vapi, Ultravox, LiveKit Agents, OpenAI's Realtime API); only multi-agent routing and per-session dynamic variables would require application-layer reimplementation elsewhere (Appendix~\ref{app:portability}).